View of earth from space at night

 Needless Waste and the Sustainability of Cataract Surgery

-What do ophthalmologists think about waste and how to reduce it?
+What do Ophthalmologists think about waste and how to reduce it?